GREAT MARTYR GEORGE THE TROPHY-BEARER

 VARIATION IN TODAY’S DIVINE LITURGY

-3. THE ENTRANCE HYMN: Come, let us worship and fall down befoe Christ, Save us, O Son of God, Who art risen from the dead; who sing to Thee.
-Alleluia.
+1. THE ENTRANCE HYMN: In the gathering places bless God the Lord, from the springs of Israel.
+Save us, O Son of God, Who art risen from the dead, who sing to Thee: Alleluia.

 THE LORD’S PRAYER (In Arabic phonetics)